 I may be breaking some hearts here, but you can’t just eat bacon, lard, and greasy burgers forever.
 Dirty keto is a substitution of one bad habit for another.

-Sure, getting rid of processed carbohydrates is awesome, but substituting it ONLY for bacon, butter and burgers are not.
+Sure, getting rid of processed carbohydrates is awesome, but substituting it ONLY for bacon, butter and burgers is not.

 Reducing your carbohydrate load has a direct impact on mortality … but are you really going to eat bacon fat fudge as a snack forever?